CBS-HPC/.github/profile/README.md

-# Welcome to HPC and Data Science at CBS Library
+# HPC and Data Science Support at CBS Library

-Introduction
+This GitHub repository is...

 ## News
 [23-04-12 - New milestone as DeiC Interactive HPC reaches 6,000 users](https://interactivehpc.dk/?p=1296)